timbrist/timbrist.github.io/cv.md

 *Espoo, Finland*  \
 *June 2024 - August 2024*

-- Developed a CARLA autonomous driving agent using large language models like LLama2, GPT4o.
+- Developed a CARLA autonomous driving agent using large language models like LLama2, and GPT4o.
-- Developed a natural language narrations and reasoning for driving dataset from [BDD-X-dataset](https://github.com/JinkyuKimUCB/BDD-X-dataset), using GPT4o
+- Developed a natural language narrations and reasoning system for driving dataset from [BDD-X-dataset](https://github.com/JinkyuKimUCB/BDD-X-dataset), using GPT4o
 - Implement and finetuning the state-of-art method on BDD-X-dataset on [videollava](https://github.com/PKU-YuanGroup/Video-LLaVA)
-- Design experiments and evaluate results on metrics like BLUE, ROUGE and CIDEr.
+- Design experiments and evaluate results on metrics like BLUE, ROUGE, and CIDEr.

 ### Summer Intern
 **University of Jyväskylä**  \